Anton-Latukha/docker-tensorflow-haskell-ihaskell/notes/did.md

 * Added Dockerfile-gpu-adv image to the tree
 * Moved Dockerfile -> Dockerfile-cpu, because probably to do GPU-version default one is sane.
 * CPU `latest` now should move to `latest-cpu` and `latest-gpu` alias as `latest`.
+* Build of all images: cpu, gpu, cpu-adv, gpu-adv.

 TODO:
 * Builds of all images.
 OSS CPU, OSS GPU, Adv CPU, Adv GPU.
 On the same system.